-A key component of our Develop with Dignity program is working with the community to bring Sexual Reproductive Health Education, including Menstrual Health, into the classroom.
+A key component of our Develop with Dignity program is working with the community to bring sexual & reproductive health education, including menstrual health, into the classroom.

 “The training has been so nice, so interesting, the facilitators were very lively, everything was so participatory, and the myths have been disqualified and facts have gotten to the mind”